Canggu has moved from “up and coming” to “arrived” in the last few years, and it’s one of the most popular places in Bali now.

 How Do I Get To Canggu?

-The easiest way is to get a taxi or ride-share app ride from the Ngurah Rai International Airport or see if your hotel offers airport transfers and take them up on that service.
+The easiest way to get to Canggu is by taking a taxi or a ride-share, such as Grab or Gojek, from the airport or see if your hotel offers airport transfers and take them up on that service.

-We prefer airport transfers if we can get them as they tend to be the most convenient and there are no hidden charges involved.
+We prefer airport transfers if we can get them, as they tend to be the most convenient and there are no hidden charges involved.

 How Do I Get Around Canggu?